Software Guide

 Within the sources at Config.hpp, the GPIO pin assignments are defined.
 For details,

-see also in the hardware guide.
+see also the hardware guide.

 constexpr uint8_t PIN_DS_SOLAR = 15; // Pin of Temp-Sensor Solar (GPIO15)